|Module code||BOT 365|

 |Faculty||Faculty of Natural and Agricultural Sciences|

 The module will include a review on the discovery and use of plant medicines and phyto-therapeutically important molecules obtained from plants.
 Certain aspects of natural product chemistry i.e. the biosynthesis, ecological role and toxicity of the three main classes of secondary compounds; terpenoids, phenolics, and alkaloids are discussed.
-An introduction to the principles and applications of metabolomics are presented.
-The role of these natural products in defence against microorganisms and herbivores is reviewed during the module.
-The basics of alternative medicines such as homeopathy, ayurvedic medicine, acupuncture etc. are also discussed.
-Practical sessions on drug discovery approaches using chromatographic techniques for phytochemical analysis of secondary metabolites such as tannins, alkaloids, sterols and saponins are conducted.
+An introduction to the principles and applications of metabolomics is presented.
+The role of these natural products in defense against microorganisms and herbivores is reviewed during the module.
+The importance of ethnobotany and phylogenetics in modern drug discovery from biodiversity will presented along with legal and ethical considerations surrounding bioprospecting.
+This will follow on with modern theories and practices regarding sustainable utilisation and conservation of medicinal plants.
+The basics of alternative medicines, with an emphasis on traditional African and Chinese medicines, are also discussed as well as current evidence-based research and product development derived from these.
+Biotechnological approaches to medicinal natural product production, ‘farmer to pharma’, will be covered, including plant cell culture and bioreactors.
+Practical sessions on drug discovery approaches using chromatographic techniques for phytochemical analysis of secondary metabolites such as tannins, alkaloids, and saponins are conducted.
 Bioassays on micro-organisms are also done during the practical sessions in order to develop the skills for the potential discovery of new antibiotics.
-Visits to several pharmaceutical laboratories are arranged.

 |Service modules||Faculty of Education|

 |Contact time||1 practical per week, 2 lectures per week|

 |Language of tuition||Module is presented in English|

 |Period of presentation||Semester 2|

 Copyright © University of Pretoria 2023.
 All rights reserved.